NextSDS Logo

 Full text of H-phrases: see section 16

 If fumes or combustion products are inhaled remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
 Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
 Perform CPR if necessary.
 Transport to hospital, or doctor.
+Affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested.
 Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be considered.
 This must definitely be left to a doctor or person authorised by him/her.

-(ICSC 13719)
+Symptoms: Inhalation of vapours or aerosols (mists, fumes) may cause lung oedema.
+Corrosive substances may cause lung damage (e.g. lung oedema, fluid in the lungs).
 Harmful if inhaled.
 May cause respiratory irritation.
 May cause dizziness or drowsiness.
-Inhalation of vapours or aerosols (mists, fumes) may cause lung oedema.
-Corrosive substances may cause lung damage (e.g. lung oedema, fluid in the lungs).

 Immediately remove all contaminated clothing, including footwear.
 Flush skin and hair with running water (and soap if available).
 Seek medical attention in event of irritation.